Nextbird/nextbird/README.md

 Some Corebird users, on the other hand, wish to keep using Corebird: even in its broken form, they prefer it to Twitter’s native clients.
-This fork, **Nextbird**, therefore aims to collect patches to improve the experience as much as possible.
+This fork, **Nextbird**, therefore aimed to collect patches to improve the experience as much as possible.
-Beware that the maintainers of this fork are not very familiar with the codebase, and may introduce new bugs while trying to fix other problems.
+Beware that the maintainers of this fork are not very familiar with the codebase, and may have introduced new bugs while trying to fix other problems.
-Please do not pester the original author with those problems (or, at this point, with any other problems in Corebird or Nextbird) – it’s his good right to be done with the project.
+Please do not pester the original author with those problems (or, at this point, with any other problems in Corebird, Nextbird, or Cawbird) – it’s his good right to be done with the project.